dantleech/blog/content/posts/2025/12-14-homeserver.md

 isn't very clear on this and it took me a while to figure out how to enable the modules.

-It's necessary to monitor the logs and look for the `ModuleNotFoundError: No module named '<module name'` errors and then (😱) grep the [components-packages.nix](https://github.com/NixOS/nixpkgs/blob/master/pkgs/servers/home-assistant/component-packages.nix) file to find out which modules to add and then (and this information is the missing on the wiki) add `extraComponents` in the config:
+It's necessary to monitor the logs and look for the `ModuleNotFoundError: No module named '<module name>'` errors and then (😱) grep the [components-packages.nix](https://github.com/NixOS/nixpkgs/blob/master/pkgs/servers/home-assistant/component-packages.nix) file to find out which modules to add and then (and this information is the missing on the wiki) add `extraComponents` in the config: